 See the options for Dentistry courses in Asheville

-Genetics Counselor ($77,000): This is one of the most in-demand new healthcare job.
+Genetics Counselor ($77,000): This is one of the most in-demand new jobs in healthcare.
 You can help individuals or entire families to identify their risks for various inherited medical conditions.
 A Master’s degree is needed.

 Nuclear Medicine Technicians ($76,000): These technologists prepare and administer radioactive drugs used in certain radiologic imaging techniques or therapies.
 Typically requires an Associate’s degree and certification